A posteriori certification of PDE approximations with particular application to neural networks: Introduction

 \subsection{Organization of material}

 The structure of this paper is as follows.
-In Section \ref{sec:PINNs}, we briefly revise NNs for solving PDEs.
 In Section \ref{sec:VarFormPDEs}, we recall the variational framework for weak formulations and their practical relevance to residual-based a posteriori error control.
-Moreover, we review the computational techniques used to evaluate dual norms.
+In addition, we review the evaluation of dual norms.
 In Section \ref{sec:CertifyPINNs}, we introduce the theoretical framework and prove the lower and upper bounds for the error.
 The abstract setting is detailed for elliptic and parabolic problems.
 Numerical experiments are presented in Section \ref{sec:NumResults} to quantitatively investigate our numerical bounds.
-We conclude with a brief summary and an outlook towards potential directions for future research.
+We conclude with a brief summary and an outlook on potential directions for future research. \revKU{In Appendix \ref{sec:PINNs}, we briefly review NNs for solving PDEs.}